joural/python-on-off-button-RPi/README.md

 # python-on-off-button-RPi
 self installing script
-that adds on,off function to Raspberry Pi(RPi) it uses gpio library that id downloads and unpacks from 3rd party website rather than updating and upgrading current distro. it also alters start up config and deletes itself and reboots system after it ran.
+that adds on,off function to Raspberry Pi(RPi) it uses gpio library that it downloads and unpacks from 3rd party website rather than updating and upgrading current distro. it also alters start up config and deletes itself and reboots system after it ran.